Amethyst Rings Buying Guide

 Most consumers generally favour darker stones, ideally with 75-80% tone.
 However, it’s up to you when choosing the right color since it lies on what you like better.
 Whichever shade that you like, be sure to look at their secondary colors as well.

-Here’s a tip – use incandescent light to reveal the gemstones secondary colors.
+Here’s a tip for buying amethyst rings – use incandescent light to reveal the gemstones secondary colors.
 Secondary red hues may be present under incandescent light.
 Their presence indicates a truly exceptional amethyst.Luxuria Diamonds

 2. Poorly Cut Amethyst rings have little value